Patent 5139684 Blood electrification, filed Nov 16 1990, granted Aug 18 1992

 About Patent Validity

-claims to kill every bacteria, virus, parasite, and fungus it was tested on.
+It claims to kill every bacteria, virus, parasite, and fungus it was tested

-The usual concern about this is whether a patent can be obtained on just about
+on.
+The usual concern about this is whether a patent can be obtained on just

-anything and whether the inventors are required to prove the patent actually
+about anything and whether the inventors are required to prove the patent

-does what they claim to someone in the patent office.
-This patent was obtained
+actually does what they claim to someone in the patent office.
+This patent

-by Steven Kaali and Peter M. Schwolsky as a result of a study performed at Albert
+was obtained by Steven Kaali and Peter M. Schwolsky as a result of a study

 A customer of ours has a friend who has the experience to resolve this concern.